status-im/heimdall/README.md

 - [ ] Implement user registration, login, etc
 - [ ] add microservices framework for periodically checking for things and adding results to db
   - potentially queing system could work for this.
+- [ ] Create secrets environment so they aren't hardcoded.